matthew-lyr/end_to_end_machine_learning_framework/README.md

 # End-to-end Machine Learning Framework on Google Cloud Platform

+## Overview
-A scalable machine learning system that handles on-going data cleaning, model training, model updating, and prediction for large-scale structured data.
+This project provides a simply to implement a scalable machine learning system that handles on-going data cleaning, model training, model updating, and prediction for large-scale structured data.